 Your smoothies and other cold drinks are only as delicious as what you’re putting in them.
 And all plant-based milks work beautifully in blended smoothies and milkshakes, so go wild!
 Coconut does seem to have the strongest and sweetest flavour, so keep that in mind with the sugar content of the drink you’re making.
 I’m a sucker for a milkshake or frappe, so I tend to go for an unsweetened milk.
 You’d best believe that if I’m treating myself, I’m treating myself good!

-This World Plant Milk Day, why not try the 7 day dairy-free challenge and embrace the whole range of benefits that a move toward dairy alternatives can bring?
-Aside from the potential physical benefits of increased energy, clearer skin, and a reduction in bloating, there are also immense benefits for the planet.
+There’s a whole range of benefits that dairy-alternatives bring.
+Aside from the potential physical benefits of increased energy, clearer skin, and a reduction in bloating, there are immense benefits for the planet.
 Plant milks are less water intensive than dairy to produce, require far less land, and substantially reduce greenhouse gas emissions.
-Not to mention that they’re kinder to cows ❤
+Not to mention that they’re kinder to cows ❤️

 And the cons…?
 There’s not a single one.
 I think we can all raise a glass of oat milk to that!